briar/briar/briar-headless/README.md

 For a list of valid states, please see the section on adding contacts above.

 ### A pending contact was removed

+This can happen when e.g. the user removed the pending contact manually.
+Briar will no longer work on making this `pendingContact` become `contact`.

 ```json
 {